jakkes/python-linq/Contributing.md

 Contributing
 ============

-Testing
+Tests
 -------

-The tests are written using the `unittest` package.
+Tests are executed using `pytest`.
 All test files must be placed in `tests/`.

-- To run all tests run, from the root folder
-    - `python -m unittest discover -v tests`
-    - This will run all tests located in files named `test*.py`